jreeee/awccc/future.md

 ## Goals

 main features when i am done will be:
-- automatically adding start/complete timestamps to the challenge entries [almost done]
+- automatically adding start/complete timestamps to the challenge entries [done](except specific edge-case)
 - marking anime that do not meet _basic challenge reqs_
-- check stuff directly from the website, i.e. get the link to the post, gather relevant data, gather rules from the challenge post, make a new file with checked content clean up file structure
+- check stuff directly from the website, i.e. get the link to the post, gather relevant data, gather rules from the challenge post, make a new file with checked content

 ## Ideas